Move

 Part one – sat at your chair

-Place your hands on either side of your head and then twist your upper body to face the side, but only go as far as feels comfortable.
+Place your hands on either side of your head and then twist your upper body to face the side.
 Hold for a few moments and then twist to face the other side.

 Contract inwards from your tummy letting your chin drop down towards your chest.
-Hold and then sit up tall – eye line lifted and back slightly arched.
+Hold and then sit up straight – eye line lifted and back slightly arched.

 Move your feet apart, opening your legs as wide as possible.